Ocean Avenue School News

 Join parents, teachers, and community members for a really fun evening.
 Free admission, potluck dinner, donation bar, and a huge variety of items to bid on!

-If you have any questions, please email Victoria at email@example.com.
+please email Victoria at email@example.com.